josepico01/docker-local39/README.md

 ## Utility Commands
 <a name="utility-commands"></a>
 Use the following command to enter the bash shell of each container.
+Please make sure you are inside the root folder of this repo.

 Enter eass container: